Eve: Expulsion from Eden

 Eve is found in the Genesis 3 expulsion from Eden narrative which is characterized as a parable or "wisdom tale" in the wisdom tradition.
 This narrative portion is attributed to Yahwist (J) by the documentary hypothesis due to the use of YHWH.

 In the narrative of humanity’s expulsion from Eden, a dialogue occurs between the woman and a serpent possessing legs (3:1–5).
 This serpent is described in 2:19 as one of the animals formed by Yahweh among the beasts of the field.
 The woman is willing to talk to the serpent and respond to the creature's cynicism by repeating Yahweh's prohibition from 2:17.
 The serpent directly disputes Yahweh's command.
 The woman eats from the fruit of the forbidden tree and also gives to the man who is with her and he eats.
 (3:6–8).
 Yahweh questions Adam, who blames the woman (3:9–13).
-Yahweh then challenges the woman to explain herself, who blames the serpent, who is cursed to crawl on its belly, so losing its limbs.
+Yahweh then challenges the woman to explain herself; she blames the serpent, who is cursed to crawl on its belly, so losing its limbs.

 Divine pronouncement of three judgments are then laid against all culprits (3:14–19).
 A judgement oracle and the nature of the crime is first laid upon the serpent, then the woman, and finally Adam.
 After the serpent is cursed by Yahweh, the woman receives a penalty that impacts two primary roles: childbearing and her subservient relationship to her husband, though the woman's desire in Genesis 3:16 is written in Septuagint as 'αποστροφή' which means 'turning away from', 'disgust', or 'repugnance', and this shows that man might be metaphorically likened to sin, considering that the terms 'turn away' and 'rule' are used in the verse.
-Adam's penalty then follows, that man has to toil and till the ground to eat his food.
-It is also speculated that this is the first mention of vegetables, though it is implied as "plants of the field".
-The final judgement is then laid, the one punishment suffered by all mankind, that man shall perish.
 The reaction of Adam, the naming of Eve, and Yahweh making skin garments are described in a concise narrative (3:20–21).
 The garden account ends with an Elohim conversation, determining the couple's expulsion, and the execution of that deliberation (3:22–24).